 The Company is a mutual fund corporation incorporated under the laws of the Province of Ontario on March 31, 2021 with a registered office located at Suite 2930, Bay Wellington Tower, Brookfield Place, 181 Bay Street, Toronto, Ontario, M5J 2T3.
-The Company was formed pursuant to articles of incorporation and bylaws of the Company.
-Prior to closing the Company's initial public offering, the Company amended its articles to create the Class A Shares and the Preferred Shares.
-The Company is governed by the articles of incorporation, articles of amendment and by-laws of the Company.
+The Company was formed pursuant to articles of incorporation and is governed by the articles of incorporation, as amended, and by-laws of the Company.